Total TimePrep: 20 min. Cook: 20 min. + standing

 - 1/4 teaspoon black food coloring

 - Remove from the heat; stir in extract and food coloring.
-Pour into prepared pan (do not scrape saucepan).
-Cool completely before cutting.
-Lift foil and candy out of pan; remove foil.
-Cut into 1-in. squares; wrap each in waxed paper.
-Yield: about 5 dozen.
+Immediately pour into prepared pan (do not scrape saucepan).
+Let stand until firm.

 This is my all-time favorite Carmel recipe.
 I use anise oil for a much better flavor.
 This year I made a batch with cinnamon oil and also a batch with butterscotch flavoring and they are fabulous.